 The Green Puerh class hosted by Timothy and Michael provides an opportunity for something a bit different from our usual fare.
 Michael began with a young, unblended single estate tea, 2008 Bing Dou.
 Timothy contrasted this with a semi-fermented, classic Menghai recipe, 2002 7352.
 The duo did their best to explain the differences between the small batch and factory teas, but having a full house of new and old tea lovers alike, a number of insightful questions arose.

 The Philly Tea Club (and guests!) assembled in the back yard for an introduction to Chanoyu.
 Being far from a proper tea room, Pamela L - a third year student of the Urasenke school - performed one of the more casual forms, o-bon temae.
 This ceremony is performed with the utensils arranged on a round tray, and draws hot water from a tetsubin rather than ladled from the kama.
-She selected a fantastic sweet to pair with the tea - candied Yuzu, a slightly sour citrus fruit.

 Sharing tea is one of the greatest joys I have found.
 Quite often, people are generous enough to share with me as well.
 After enjoying the contrast of two grades of Shan Lin Shi, fresh from Taiwan, our friend Benito offered another special treat.
 This mini-beeng is made of very high quality leaves.
 It isn’t punchy in its youth, but rather sweet and buttery.
 If you are only drinking alone, you are missing half of the experience.